Trishthedish/list-implementations/README.md

 # Assignment
 Do your best to write `include?` and `size` in `linked-list.rb`, modeling after `display`.
 If you are feeling ambitious, write `max` as well.

+display code as size.
+If you get one you csn get them all